What Is Sexual Harassment and How Can You Combat It?

 Other Forms of Sexual Harassment

-- Repeatedly engaging in acts of unwanted touching such as hugs, putting a hand on a coworker’s back, etc.
+Engaging in unwanted touching such as hugs, putting a hand on a coworker’s back, etc.

-- Circulating nude and/or sexually explicit photos around the office
+Circulating nude or sexually explicit photos around the office

 How to Report Sexual Harassment

 Victims of sexual harassment in the workplace often find it daunting to report the incident.
 But taking action is crucial to safeguard oneself and prevent future occurrences.